 A trial separation in the same house can work

 If you are the one calling for the separation, be courteous and mindful of your partner knowing that you must still share a space together.
 If you are on the opposite end and do not wish to separate, you should still show your partner respect by giving them the space they need to make their decision.
+Also, if you are wondering how long should a separation last then bear in mind your comfort zones as individuals and as a couple for this to proceed.

 A trial separation in the same house is possible, so long as you set the ground rules and show common courtesy to one another before you reconvene to make your decision.